Carlisle Pride Week to return after more than two years

 Get the latest news on Pennsylvania Politics and the 2022 Election from Your Local Election Headquarters.
 Sign up here.

-Events like pride week aim to celebrate LGBTQ+ people who are often marginalized by society and show support and learn about how discrimination and social injustices impact communities across the nation.
+Events such Pride Week aim to celebrate LGBTQ+ people who are often marginalized by society and show support and learn about how discrimination and social injustices impact communities across the nation.

 “My hope is that it will build solidarity within our community.
 The events of the past years have shown all of us how impactful it is to connect with others, to come together to show support.
 My hope is that Pride Week can serve as a wonderful reminder that LGBTQ+ people are heard here in Carlisle.
 To all the young queer folks especially – we see you and you are not alone,” said YWCA Carlisle’s Benji Abel.